-The subtleties in this motion can be difficult to ascertain by observation alone but are necessary in developing accurate treatment protocols.
+The subtleties in this motion can be difficult to ascertain by observation alone but are necessary in accurately tracking interventions.

-Depending on which specialty is being taught, the data can inform students what the most appropriate treatment protocol is for this patient to relieve their abnormal gait – will bracing suffice for the patient, functional electrical stimulation, or long-term physical therapy?
+Depending on which specialty is being taught, the data can aid students in determining what the most appropriate intervention is for this patient to relieve their abnormal gait – for example, how does changing the bracing options for this patient affect the gait pattern?

 Protokinetics PKMAS software and ZENO Walkway provide gait kinematics and gait kinetics data such as:

 - gait cycle

 - static measurements such as quiet standing